core-wg/oscore/draft-ietf-core-object-security.md

 ## Security Context Establishment {#sec-context-establish}

 The use of COSE_Encrypt0 and AEAD to protect messages as specified in this document requires an established security context.
 The method to establish the security context described in {{context-derivation}} is based on a common Master Secret and unique Sender IDs.
-The necessary input parameters may be pre-established or obtained using a key establishment protocol augmented with negotiation of Sender/Recipient ID such as the OSCORE profile of the ACE framework {{I-D.ietf-ace-oscore-profile}}.
-The key establishment procedure must ensure that the requirements of the security context parameters are complied with {{req-params}} for the intended use and also in error situations.
+The necessary input parameters may be pre-established or obtained using a key establishment protocol augmented with establishment of Sender/Recipient ID such as the OSCORE profile of the ACE framework {{I-D.ietf-ace-oscore-profile}}.
+This procedure must ensure that the requirements of the security context parameters are complied with {{req-params}} for the intended use and also in error situations.
 It is recommended to use a key establishment protocol which provides forward secrecy whenever possible.
 Considerations for the deploying OSCORE with a fixed Master Secret are given in {{deployment-examples}}.

 ## Master Secret {#master-secret}